Safe (Firefly): Plot

 Mal and Zoe manage to get Book back to Serenity to stabilize him.
 When Wash is unable to find Simon to help Book, Mal realizes that Simon and River have probably been taken by local hill-folk, who are known to kidnap people, especially skilled workers, when they need their talents.
-He makes the decision to abandon the Tams in order to seek urgently needed medical help off-planet for Book.
+He decides to abandon the Tams in order to seek urgently needed medical help off-planet for Book.
 On Inara's insistence, they dock with the Alliance cruiser Magellan; its captain refuses to help until Book tells them to check his identification card, at which point the captain orders immediate assistance.
 Mal and the rest of the crew wonder what kind of connections with the Alliance Book has to receive such treatment, but a recovering Book dodges Mal's questions, stating merely that "it's good to be home."

 The hill folk initially welcome Simon and his sister, and Simon quickly takes up his new responsibilities as the town doctor.
 Doralee, the village teacher assigned to work as his nurse, merely suggests that Simon may well be in the place he is fated to be.
 Simon and River share a memory of their childhood, and River despairs of how her plight has cost Simon everything he worked for.
 When River tells Doralee about the cause of a young mute girl's silence, the devout woman believes her to be a witch and summons the town leader, who orders River to be burned alive when she reveals that he murdered his predecessor.
 Simon tries to talk the villagers down, but when these efforts fail, he instead chooses to stand beside her as the fire is lit.
 Serenity then swoops over the village, and with Jayne positioned above with a sniper rifle, Mal and Zoe force the villagers at gunpoint to release the Tams.